Typical challenges when using Amazon Advertising are:

 Case 1: Recently set-up campaigns (up to 4 weeks after onboarding)

-First of all, it should be borne in mind that the ACoS of new campaigns is generally higher than the TACoS value set.
+First of all, please keep in mind that the ACoS of new campaigns is usually higher than the TACoS value set.

 - Another reason for the ACoS being higher than the TACoS initally is that our algorithm needs to learn which products and keywords perform well and which ones don't.
-It takes some time to gather reliable data on campaign performance and optimise accordingly.
+It takes some time to gather reliable data on campaign performance and optimize accordingly.
+Let's say a consumer clicks on a highly relevant keyword, but only purchases 8 days after that click.
+Until that, it looks like this very relevant keyword achieves disastrous performance.
+If the Ad Optimizer would stop bidding on this keyword right away, we would potentially lose a lot of highly relevant search terms.

 According to our best practice we recommend letting campaigns run for at least 6 weeks without any adjustments regarding the TACoS.
 During this time, the algorithm will have time to develop the campaigns and a first meaningful campaign review can be made on the basis of the reliable data for a period of 4 weeks.